 The above approval mark affixed to a vehicle shows that the vehicle type concerned has been approved in Belgium (E 6) with regard to its pedestrian safety performance pursuant to Regulation No. 127.
-The first two digits of the approval number indicate that the approval was granted in accordance with the requirements of Regulation No. 127 in its original form as amended by the 01 series of amendments.
+The first two digits of the approval number indicate that the approval was granted in accordance with the requirements of Regulation No. 127 as amended by the 01 series of amendments.